 Comparative Criminal Justice (MSc)

-Comparative Criminal Justice (formerly Criminology & Criminal Justice) is a one-year master programme at the renowned Leiden Law School of Leiden University.
+Comparative Criminal Justice is a one-year master programme at the renowned Leiden Law School of Leiden University.
 The programme explores contemporary criminal justice developments and challenges from legal and criminological perspectives.
 It is unique in its cross-national and multidisciplinary scope.

 Professor of Criminology